MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/understanding-secretmanagement.md

 ## Getting started with SecretManagement

 Once you have **SecretManagement** installed you can run `Get-SecretVault` to see what secret vaults you have registered.
-If this is your first time using the module, this command return nothing.
+If this is your first time using the module, this command returns nothing.
 Once you have a vault registered you can use the **SecretManagement** cmdlets to view, get, set, and remove secrets.
 To see an example of registering a vault, see [Get started with the SecretStore module](using-secretstore.md).